Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

 \subsubsection{Emphasizing a Clear Trajectory}

-We found that the importance of focusing on clear voice goals changes throughout the voice training journey.
-Initially, a clear goal provides motivation and informs practice indirectly as a concrete end-point.
-Overemphasis on a clear goal, such as mistaking clear goals as voice targets initially in the voice training journey or targeting perfection of the goal, stalls progress.
+We found that the importance of focusing on voice end-goals changes throughout the voice training journey.
+Initially, a clearly defined goal provides motivation and informs practice indirectly as a concrete end-point.
+Overemphasis on a technical goal, such as mistaking technical goals as voice targets initially in the voice training journey or targeting perfection of the goal, stalls progress.
 De-emphasizing a goal doesn't remove trajectory from a voice training journey.
 Instead, it shifts focus to incremental targets and celebration of small achievements, which carry the trajectory.
+To emphasize this separation while providing personalized guidance, voice training technologies could visualize trainee progress using dynamic ``milestones'' to maintain voice training trajectory and motivation, representing combinations of incremental targets (e.g. sustain, parameter, and generalization targets) with distance informed by trainees' growing skills and expertise.
+Through these milestones, voice training technologies could incorporate the desired voice training trajectory without over-emphasizing the goal, allowing trainees to craft their journey and track progress sustainably.